CleanroomMC/Website/docs/wiki/end-user-guide/installation/install-client.md

 # Client

 ## How to Install Cleanroom Loader on the Client

 ::: warning {id="warning"}
-macOS is not well-supported by cleanroom, and may or may not work for you
+macOS is not well-supported by Cleanroom, and may or may not work for you
 :::

 ### About Launchers

 The recommended way to run Cleanroom Loader is with a **MultiMC-based launcher**, such as **[Prism Launcher](https://prismlauncher.org/download/windows/)** or **[PolyMC](https://polymc.org/download/)**.<br/>